Gerontological Studies and Services (BS)

 - To implement gerontological health-education interventions.

-- To assess the effectiveness of educational and other programs serving the elderly and their families.
+- To assess the effectiveness of educational and other programs serving the needs of older adults and their families.

-- To communicate and advocate on behalf of older adults.
+- To effectively communicate with and advocate on behalf of older adults.

 - To demonstrate reflective professional development.

 This interdisciplinary program of study provides an opportunity for students to develop a compassionate and constructive view of older adults and the process and problems of aging.
-Graduates of this program will be prepared to continue their education at the graduate level, or to enter employment in their chosen fields.
-The Field Work component permits students the opportunity to experience first-hand, the realities of working with well and frail elderly in the field of Gerontological studies and services.
+Graduates of this program will be prepared to continue their education at the graduate level, or to enter employment in their chosen field.
+The Field Work component permit students the opportunity to experience first-hand the realities of working will well and frail elderly in the field of Gerontological studies and services.

 Gerontological Studies and Services BS